Gluing foam with foam bonding adhesives

 Here the types of foam bonding adhesives are introduced based on the different chemistries enabling them.

 Description: Water based adhesives are free of solvents and cure when the water evaporates.
 The curing process can also be forced leading to instant setting, making the application even faster and the overall process controllable.
+Fast curing water based adhesive for foam is especially beneficial for the mattress industry as it is safe and user friendly as well as allowing for increased production efficiency.

 Solvent based foam adhesive

 Description: Systems based on solvents are strong foam bonding adhesives that use solvent as the carrying agent.
 These adhesives set when the solvent evaporates.
+Solvent based systems are common as both foam to foam adhesive and foam to other materials glue.

 Application: Solvent based foam adhesives can be applied by roll coating, spraying or beads and dots.